imincik/geospatial-nix/README.md

 software like QGIS and PostgreSQL/PostGIS database system, everything always consistently built together.

+For development purposes, Geonix provides OCI compatible container images which are always consistently built for the used version of the environment.

 Using the new Nix feature called Flakes, Geonix provides very easy way to build isolated geospatial software environments (think about it as a Python virtualenv, but containing all software above operating system kernel which is